Skip to main content

 On 28 February 2026, the United States and Israel launched military strikes on Iran, killing the country’s Supreme Leader, Ayatollah Ali Khamenei, along with other senior figures and targets across the country.

-In response, Iran launched retaliatory attacks across the region and imposed an internet blackout within Iran.
+In response, Iran launched retaliatory attacks across the region and imposed an internet blackout within Iran - which has partially been restored across the country.

 What is Amnesty International's position on the crisis?